Amy’s motivation as an architect is to shape social experience and identity through inspiring and sustainable spaces.

 What’s your favourite project you’ve worked on to date?

 Bristol Business School.
-This project was innovative and the client was willing to push the boundaries of learning spaces.
-This gave me the passion to create inspiring spaces for young adults who are finding their feet and paving a way for their future.
+This project was innovative and the client was willing to push the boundaries of traditional learning spaces.
+This gave me the passion to create inspiring spaces for young adults who are finding their feet and independence.

 - WICE 2021 – Best Young Woman in Architecture, Finalist